CytoInformatics/HistoToolkit/README.md

 A graphical user interface for prototyping histology and cytology image processing workflows.

 ### To-do
+* Update jsonify with useful values for node
+* Implement /run-graph route
 * Attach event to collapse folders in menu
-* Delete nodes
 * Prevent loops from being formed in net (server-side for security and client-side for user-friendliness)
 * Create file menu to swap with operations menu
 * Make help message for each operation (based on docstring?)